-Direct Mail Marketing Checklist
+The Ultimate Direct Mail Marketing Guide

-1. What is the marketing objective?
+1. What is my marketing objective?

-- Create more prospective sales or leads for the business
+- Create more prospective sales or leads for the business?

-- Create a direct sales opportunity, where the recipient can buy an item directly following receipt
+- Create a direct sales opportunity, where the recipient can buy an item directly following receipt?

-- Improve brand awareness or maintain existing customer relationships
+- Improve brand awareness or maintain existing customer relationships?

-Postal items that are addressed, are typically referred to as direct mail, a mailshot or direct mailing.
+Postal items that are addressed are typically referred to as direct mail, a mailshot or direct mailing.
 The recipients for campaigns are based on individuals that meet specific audience criteria.
 These criteria can be based on demographics, geography or customer data.
 Addressed mail is a data-driven media channel and the secure, responsible, and accurate use of data is fundamental to the success of any postal campaign.

 Partially addressed mail offers a GDPR compliant way of reaching specific audiences and homes.
 Items are targeted using demographic and specific geography and items use the postal address information (street, town, county and postcode) but do not need to show the personal details of the recipient’s name.